-NEC - Requirements for Cable Assemblies ELN 2124 1 FA & Wiring Methods include: How to correctly apply the NEC's conduit wiring methods: The NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods - general installation requirements; Wiring methods - specific; Electrical nonmetallic tubing (ENT)
+NEC - Requirements for Cable Assemblies ELN 2124 1 FA & Wiring Methods

+This module focuses on the various wiring methods recognised by the NEC.
+In addition, the student will become acquainted with many of the terms the NEC uses in conjunction with conduit wiring methods.
+Topics include: How to correctly apply the NEC's conduit wiring methods; The NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods - general installation requirements; Wiring methods - specific; Electrical nonmetallic tubing (ENT)